Gedmski/parallel-and-distributed-computing-DSAI3202/README.md

-This repository is used for the course DSAI 3202, Parallel and Distributed Computing. :)

-Currently, we are working on Lab 4 Part 2: Machine Learning Application.

-Multiprocessing Speedup: 5.14.
-Multiprocessing Efficiency: 0.86.
-Amdahl's: 5.981478871697615.
-Gustafson's: 5.996903587106189.

-Speedup Analysis:
-A speedup of 5.14 indicates that parallel execution reduced computation time greatly compared to sequential execution.

-Efficiency Analysis:
-Multiprocessing did scale perfectly with the number of cores available, improving performance by 86%.

-Confusion Matrix for Random Forest:
- [[17  5]
- [ 4 17]]
-Metric	Random Forest
-0	Accuracy	0.790698
-1	Precision	0.791553
-2	Recall	0.790698
-3	F1-score	0.790698

-Confusion Matrix for Support Vector Machine:
- [[12 10]
- [ 3 18]]
-Metric	Support Vector Machine
-0	Accuracy	0.697674
-1	Precision	0.723256
-2	Recall	0.697674
-3	F1-score	0.690671

-Confusion Matrix for Logistic Regression:
- [[18  4]
- [ 3 18]]
-0	Accuracy	0.837209
-1	Precision	0.838115
-2	Recall	0.837209
-3	F1-score	0.837209

 # DSAI 3202 - Parallel and Distributed Computing

 This repository is part of the coursework for **DSAI 3202 - Parallel and Distributed Computing**.
 It contains the implementation and results for **Lab 4 Part 2: Machine Learning Application**.